gsewalt/nist-scf-case-study/README.md

 ## Conclusion

-SewaltCorp’s current posture is reactive and siloed (Tier 1: Partial).
-By adopting the NIST CSF 2.0 as a roadmap, supported by frameworks like MITRE ATT&CK, NIST 800-53, and OWASP, SewaltCorp can evolve toward an adaptive, risk-informed program (Tier 4).
+WaltCorp’s current posture is reactive and siloed (Tier 1: Partial).
+By adopting the NIST CSF 2.0 as a roadmap, supported by frameworks like MITRE ATT&CK, NIST 800-53, and OWASP, WaltCorp can evolve toward an adaptive, risk-informed program (Tier 4).

 The path forward centers on governance, continuous monitoring, vulnerability management, and integrating security into the culture of the organization.